samsonjs/repl-edit/Readme.md

 The first time you run `edit()` in a repl a temporary file is created, specific to that session, and opened in your editor.
 Type away and then save and close the file when you're done.
-The file will be loaded and executed at that time.
+The file is loaded and executed immediately.

 run